This post may contain affiliate links to products that I recommend. Please check out my disclaimer for more information.

-I honestly don’t understand why anybody pays banking fees.
+Have you ever considered a bank that won’t charge you fees?
 There are a ton of free options around.
 Check out offers from local banks and credit unions.
 These days lots of institutions offer free checking accounts.
 We’ve had a free credit union account for years and haven’t ever looked back.

 Cut grocery bill by making freezer meals

 We started doing this last year.
 On a good Saturday two people can make 20-30 freezer meals no problem.
 Cooking a lot of meals at once allows you to take more advantage of sales.
 It also saves you time cooking dinner every night!
 While meal prep takes some planning and some work, it can also save you big on your grocery bill.
 Here are even more ways to save on food.

 Eat before shopping and bring a list